AC34/vim-scaffold/README.md

   - undolevels set to 500
   - history list set to 500
   - show line number column
-  - 256 colors enabled
+  - 256 colors
   - mouse
   - clipboard
-  - foldmethod set to syntax
+  - foldmethod set to "syntax"

 ### Installation
 ---

-An example: add the line below to your .vimrc file when you're using vim-plug(for other plugins, follow your plugin's tutorial).

 #### [vim-plug](https://github.com/junegunn/vim-plug)

+your .vimrc

-`Plug 'AC34/vim-scaffold'`
+`Plug 'AC34/vim-scaffold'
-then do

 `:PlugInstall`

 ### Configuration

 #### Settings that go well with this plugin
 There are some settings that go well with this plugin.

 ##### 1 Setting highlight colors
-You want to set colors for highlighting.
+You want to set colors for highlighting. p>
 For command line vim, example might be as follows:
 `au BufEnter * execute "hi search ctermfg=179 ctermbg=NONE"
 	\|  execute "hi Folded ctermfg=179 ctermbg=Black"`

 ##### 2 You might want to set Leader key
-For toggling highlight on search by &lt;Leader&gt;g (this used to be &lt;Leader&gt;h for a while. changed on 2020/06/21)
+For switching highlight on/off by &lt;Leader&gt;g
+ (this used to be &lt;Leader&gt;h for a while. changed on 2020/06/21)

 ##### 3 Install syntax plugins
 Syntax rules are needed for folding.

 ##### 4 Keymaps for jumping between folded lines
 Tabs can be convenient:
 	`nnoremap <Tab> zj`
 	`nnoremap <S-tab> zk`

 ##### 5 set default tabstop
 You will need default value for this when file is empty here is how its done for setting it to 2.
 	`tabstop=2`

-#### Disabling features
+#### Disabling Functionalities
 You can choose to disable some settings by giving 0 to corresponding variables(in your vimrc).

 disables whole plugin(still being installed.)